 Banks require credit analysts to have superior finance, accounting, credit administration and management knowledge.
 Analysts must have a bachelor's degree in finance or business administration along with 3-7 years of banking and credit experience.
 Commercial banks may also require credit administrators to have several years of lending and loan review experience.

-Credit analysts must be detail-oriented in order to create and monitor technical financial documents and portfolios.
+Credit analysts work with banks to develop lending strategies, oversee financial operations, maintain executive accounts and portfolios, review loans and investments and adhere to credit regulations.
 Analysts must be able to communicate with bank managers and other banking professionals to complete financial transactions and approve various credit solutions.
 Credit analysts must be extremely knowledgeable of credit laws, bank regulations and proper financial practices.

 A bachelor's degree in finance, business administration, economics or accounting is required to become a bank credit specialist.
 Of those, a bachelor's degree in finance is most commonly preferred.

 - Program Levels in Technology Management: Bachelor's degrees, certificates

 A bachelor's degree program in finance focuses on the financial aspects of business operation, banking and globalization.
 Students learn the history and functions of monetary systems, financial institutions and lending.
 Programs have significant accounting and business administration coursework.
 Typical courses include studies on these topics:

 Licenses are not required for credit analysts.
 Certification from a various banking organization is not required, but having such a credential may improve career prospects.
 Several groups offer certification courses and programs, including the Banker's Academy and the American Bankers Association (ABA).